 The Strategic Forum Plant Safety Group has produced some draft guidance entitled Managing the safe condition of Mobile Elevating Work Platforms – A practical approach to Inspection, Maintenance and Thorough Examination of Mobile Elevating Work Platforms (MEWPs).

-Ensuring access equipment is in safe working order is required by UK law and is also important to prevent serious accidents, extend the lifespan of a machine and ensure a legal and protected resale value.
+An access platform inspection is required by UK law and is also important to prevent serious accidents, extend the lifespan of a machine and ensure a legal and protected resale value.

 The main types of access platform inspection are:

-– Six-monthly or annual inspection /examination by a competent person
+– Six-monthly or annual access platform inspection /examination by a competent person

-– Major inspections within ten years of service
+– Major access platform inspections within ten years of service

 A record of these checks should be kept throughout the machine’s lifespan and used to evidence safe working or passed on to the new owner when it is sold.